meshtastic/firmware/docs/README.md

 This software is 100% open source and developed by a group of hobbyist experimenters.
 No warranty is provided, if you'd like to improve it - we'd love your help.
 Please post in the [chat](https://gitter.im/Meshtastic/community).

-# Update 1
+# Updates

-* 02/20/2020 - Our first alpha release of the radio software is ready for early users.
+* 02/23/2020 - 0.0.4 release.
+Still very bleeding edge but much closer to the final power management, a charged T-BEAM should run for many days with this load.
 If you'd like to try it, we'd love your feedback.
 Click [here](https://github.com/geeksville/Meshtastic-esp32/blob/master/README.md) for instructions.
+* 02/20/2020 - Our first alpha release (0.0.3) of the radio software is ready for early users.

 ## Meshtastic Android app
 Soon our (optional) companion Android application will be released here: